 Cardiofaciocutaneous syndrome is a very rare condition whose incidence is unknown.
 Researchers estimate that 200 to 300 people worldwide have this condition.

-Cardiofaciocutaneous syndrome can be caused by mutations in several genes.
-Mutations in the BRAF gene are most common, accounting for 75 to 80 percent of all cases.
-Another 10 to 15 percent of cases result from mutations in one of two similar genes, MAP2K1 and MAP2K2.
-Fewer than 5 percent of cases are caused by mutations in the KRAS gene.
+Cardiofaciocutaneous syndrome can be caused by variants (also known as mutations) in several genes.
+Variants in the BRAF gene are most common, accounting for 75 to 80 percent of all cases.
+Another 10 to 15 percent of cases result from variants in one of two similar genes, MAP2K1 and MAP2K2.
+Fewer than 5 percent of cases are caused by variants in the KRAS gene.

 The BRAF, MAP2K1, MAP2K2, and KRAS genes provide instructions for making proteins that work together to transmit chemical signals from outside the cell to the cell's nucleus.
 This chemical signaling pathway, known as the RAS/MAPK pathway, is essential for normal development before birth.
 It helps control the growth and division (proliferation) of cells, the process by which cells mature to carry out specific functions (differentiation), cell movement, and the self-destruction of cells (apoptosis).

-Mutations in any of these genes can result in the characteristic features of cardiofaciocutaneous syndrome.
-The protein made from the mutated gene is overactive, which alters tightly regulated chemical signaling during development.
+Variants in any of these genes can result in the characteristic features of cardiofaciocutaneous syndrome.
+The protein made from the altered gene is overactive, which alters tightly regulated chemical signaling during development.
 The altered signaling interferes with the development of many organs and tissues, leading to the signs and symptoms of cardiofaciocutaneous syndrome.

-Some people with the signs and symptoms of cardiofaciocutaneous syndrome do not have an identified mutation in the BRAF, MAP2K1, MAP2K2, or KRAS gene.
-In these cases, affected individuals may actually have Costello syndrome or Noonan syndrome, which are also caused by mutations in genes involved in RAS/MAPK signaling.
-The proteins produced from these genes are all part of the same chemical signaling pathway, which helps explain why mutations in different genes can cause conditions with such similar signs and symptoms.
+Some people with the signs and symptoms of cardiofaciocutaneous syndrome do not have an identified variant in the BRAF, MAP2K1, MAP2K2, or KRAS gene.
+In these cases, affected individuals may actually have Costello syndrome or Noonan syndrome, which are also caused by variants in genes involved in RAS/MAPK signaling.
+The proteins produced from these genes are all part of the same chemical signaling pathway, which helps explain why variants in different genes can cause conditions with such similar signs and symptoms.
 The group of related conditions that includes cardiofaciocutaneous syndrome, Costello syndrome, and Noonan syndrome is often called the RASopathies.

 Cardiofaciocutaneous syndrome is considered to be an autosomal dominant condition, which means one copy of an altered gene in each cell is sufficient to cause the disorder.